sjpierce/CSTAT.RR2025/README.md

   - `Create_MyStudy_Data.qmd`: This Quarto script creates the example file `data/MyStudy.RData`.
 The output from rendering the script is stored `output/Create_MyStudy_Data.html`.
-  - `CSTAT_theme.css`: This is custom style sheet file to provide color scheme, fonts, etc. for my slides.
+  - `CSTAT_theme.css`: This is custom style sheet file to provide formatting settings and classes for my slides and other HTML outputs.
+It supplements `_brand.yml`.
   - `CSTAT.RR2025.Rproj`: This is an RStudio project file.
 It contains some settings for working with the project in that software.
   - `MyStudy_Report.qmd`: This Quarto script is an example dynamic